TiagoMA90/Portfolio-one/README.md

 The "About" page gives a slightly detailed description of the Pool and Saunas areas of the Spa.
 - In sum, images with descriptive text organized one after the other.
 It lets users scroll down and have a brief idea of the services.
 - It includes icons imported from [FontAwesome](https://fontawesome.com/), and briefly describes the temperature, humity and average time a guest should be in a particular sauna.
 - An Audio player is availabe with a song entitled "Bless those tired eyes".
-The Audio player does not automatically play to prevent unwanted sound for abetter user experience.
+The Audio player does not automatically play, to prevent unwanted sound.
+Ergo, giving a better user experience.

 <img src="assets/screenshots/about.webp" alt="about sceenshot">